 We’ve gone from corn dogs, frozen fries, and chicken blobs made of mostly chemicals, to fresh produce and homemade bread made with freshly milled flour.

 I make my own chicken strips now that just contain chicken, flour, and salt and pepper.
-I make my own oven fries too.
+In addition, I make my own oven fries.
 I feel great about it each and every time my kids eat.
-Is it a lot harder and more time consuming?
+Is it a lot harder and more time-consuming?
 Goodness yes!
 Is it worth it?
 Oh my, double yes!

 Those harmful chemical are destroying bodies at alarming rates with disease at an all-time high in the United States.
 And studies show that they are even more harmful to children as their bodies are still growing.

 Healthy toddler meals